 Published 26th of March 2021

-The goods received note is often a problem area for many businesses, with such things as human error/accuracy, difficulty in referencing against orders and invoices, storage and indexing.
+The goods received note and/or delivery note are often a problem area for many businesses, with such things as human error/accuracy, difficulty in referencing against orders and invoices, storage and indexing.

-Goods received notes play a major part in the accounts payable process by confirming that items have been received as expected, in accordance with the original order and that the items can then be invoiced by the supplier and paid for.
+GRNs, meaning goods received notes, play a major part in the accounts payable process by confirming that items have been received as expected, in accordance with the original order and that the items can then be invoiced by the supplier and paid for.

 What is a good’s received note?